cv

 Berkeley Math Circle

-(2015–present) Intermediate level II member; attend evening math lectures by professors at UC Berkeley campus every Wednesday.
+(2015–2025) Intermediate level II member; attend evening math lectures by professors at UC Berkeley campus every Wednesday.

 Benchmark Climbing